 Indigenous Knowledge Systems Notes - Theory of Knowledge

 Let's approach the IKS notes differently.
-Rather than speaking about how the 400 million indigenous people of the world (UNESCO) approach knoweldge aquisition, in a general way, I'd like to focus on a single group indigenous people, the Ojibwe people of North America.
+Rather than speaking about how the 400 million indigenous people of the world (UNESCO) approach knowledge acquisition, in a general way, I'd like to focus on a single group indigenous people, the Ojibwe people of North America.
 This is useful because each group of indigenous people is unique.

 Traditional and modern people

 The woman in the picture on the right, Dr. Patricia Clark-Capo, is an example.
-She is a medical doctor, specialising in OB/GYN, in Colarado.
+She is a medical doctor, specializing in OB/GYN, in Colorado.
 However, she is also a member of the Ojibwe people, raised on the White Earth Indian Reservation.

 The meaning of life

 For the original Ojibwe people, the meaning of life was inextricably linked to their understanding of Creation (Native Art in Canada).
 The Creator (known as Kitchi-Manitou), created the universe and then gave mankind a similar ability –they could have a vision and then bring it into reality (Native Art in Canada).